Super Bowl XXI: Second quarter

+to complete a third down pass to Bavaro on third down (which, incidentally, would his last incompletion of the game), the Broncos were able to get the ball back.

-With 1:09 left in the half, Elway started from his own 37-yard line.
-On second down, he completed a 31-yard pass to receiver Steve Watson and then an 11-yard pass to Willhite, giving the Broncos a first down at the Giants 21.
-They moved the ball to the New York 16-yard line, which resulted from a penalty on Jim Burt for jumping offsides, but the Giants forced two incompletions.
-The last of these saw Elway lead tight end Orson Mobley too far on a throw to the end zone and cause him to collide with the goal post.
+With 1:09 left in the half, the Broncos started from their own 37-yard line.
+On second down, Elway completed a 31-yard pass to wide receiver Steve Watson, and then a 10-yard pass to Willhite, giving the Broncos a first down at the Giants 21.
+They moved the ball to the 16, which resulted from a penalty on nose tackle Jim Burt for jumping offsides, but the Giants forced two incompletions.
+The last of these saw Elway lead Mobley too far on a throw to the end zone and cause him to collide with the goal post.

-Despite having missed a relative chip shot field goal on his last attempt, Karlis was called upon again to try to extend the Denver lead.
-Despite having made all but one of his attempts inside of forty yards during the regular season, Karlis once again pulled the kick to the right and the drive ended with no points.
-Karlis later admitted his two misses in the first half were devastating to the Broncos.
-"Both times I didn't get my hips all the way through the kicks.
+Despite having missed a relative chip shot field goal on his last attempt, Karlis was called upon again to try to extend the Denver lead, this time with a 34-yarder.
+Despite having made all but one of his attempts inside of 40 yards during the regular season, Karlis once again pulled the kick wide right and the drive ended with no points.
+Karlis later admitted his two misses in the first half were devastating to the Broncos: "Both times I didn't get my hips all the way through the kicks.
 I was steering the ball, and I know better than that.
 I felt the team unravel after that.
 I really hurt them."